A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models

 \item \textbf{question answering.} Question-answering dialogs involve a user asking specific questions, and the dialogue system providing relevant and accurate answers.
 These dialogs are typically focused on obtaining specific information or clarifications.
 The system's role is to understand the user's queries and provide appropriate responses based on the available knowledge or resources \citep{psyqa,lin2022truthfulqa}.

-\item \textbf{task-oriented dialog.} Task-oriented dialogs center around assisting users in accomplishing specific tasks or goals.
+\item \textbf{task-oriented dialogue.} Task-oriented dialogues center around assisting users in accomplishing specific tasks or goals.
 Users seek help from the dialogue system to perform actions such as making reservations, booking flights, ordering products, or seeking recommendations.
-These dialogs often involve a series of steps or sub-tasks that need to be completed to achieve the overall objective \citep{peng2017composite, budzianowski2018multiwoz, zhu2020crosswoz}.
+These dialogues often involve a series of steps or sub-tasks that need to be completed to achieve the overall objective \citep{peng2017composite, budzianowski2018multiwoz, zhu2020crosswoz}. \end{enumerate}